The New Default. Your hub for building smart, fast, and sustainable AI software

 This guide walks through how to build a mobile app that survives contact with real users in 2026, with input from Monterail's mobile development team and examples from clients we've shipped with.

 That dynamic creates a hard ceiling for newcomers.
 When a new app has to displace something the user already opens daily, "good enough" is not good enough.
-It has to be meaningfully better at a specific job, or meaningfully different in a way that matters.
+It has to be meaningfully better at a specific job, or meaningfully different in a way that matters to the right users.

 Most failed apps break the first link.
 They build something technically sound that nobody has a reason to open twice.

 Before committing to native iOS and Android codebases, weigh cross-platform and web-based options.
-For most product categories in 2026 they are the faster, cheaper path to a working app and no longer carry the performance penalty they used to.
+For most product categories in 2026, they are the faster, cheaper path to a working app and no longer carry the performance penalty they once did.

 Approach